holidaycheck/tech-blog/_posts/2017-06-09-how-we-found-a-memory-leak.markdown

 ## Discovery

-One day, we were noticed by our infrastructure team that one of applications, `sync-logs-to-stackdriver`,  killed and restarted automatically several times a day.
+One day, we were notified by our infrastructure team that one of applications, `sync-logs-to-stackdriver`, killed and restarted automatically several times a day.
 They said the likely cause would be a memory leak.

 As we are using NewRelic for monitoring our Node.js applications, we quickly checked the health of the application there.
 And indeed, we could confirm the suspicion: we really had a memory leak.
 This memory usage graph of the development instance of the application illustrates that: